 These classes are offered in a choice of two scheduling tracks.
 Track 1 classes are offered on Saturdays from 9:00am to 3:00pm EST. Track 3 classes are held on alternate months for five days - Thursday through Monday - from 9:00am to 3:00pm EST. Both tracks will take one year to complete.
-Classes consist of didactic instruction incorporating PowerPoint presentations, videos, guest speakers who are experts in a particular subject, and panels of people who have experienced the issue being taught; for instance, transgender people speak about their experiences and answer questions from the students.
+Classes consist of didactic instruction incorporating PowerPoint presentations, videos, guest speakers who are experts in a particular subject, and panels of people who have experience with the issue being taught; for instance, transgender people speak about their experiences and answer questions from the students.
 All classes are offered simultaneously in person and via live webinar.
+Electives may be offered on days outside of the regular tracks.
+In addition to completing the 15 required core courses, students must take four (4) electives of their choice.

-In addition to live class time, students will read the required texts, read a selection of the recommended readings, view additional educational videos that are provided by IICS and accessible on Google Drive, and complete other homework assignments as assigned by the instructor.
+In addition to live class time, students will read the required texts, read a selection of the recommended readings, view additional educational videos that are provided by IICS and accessible on Google Drive\, and complete other homework assignments as assigned by the instructor.